Definitely-not-AWS-Workshops/workshop-1-blog/content/5-Further-Improvements/_index.md

 + Use more operational techniques (rollback strategies, deployment strategies, promoting through environments, etc.) to deliver AWS-based infrastructure that is manageable and reliable.
 + Provide sandbox accounts for testing AWS resources and use an AWS account for each environment.

-Your team will be able to deploy more quickly and react to changes more quickly if Terraform is used correctly.
+Your team will be able to deploy more quickly and react to changes more quickly and safely if Terraform and collaboration workflows are applied correctly.
 Deployments should eventually become normal and uninteresting, which is a really positive thing in the world of operations.
 Furthermore, if you truly do a good job of managing infrastructure, your team will be able to spend more and more time using it, which will enable you to move even more quickly, as opposed to having to manage it all by hand.